MeridianOXC/openxcom-android/README.md

 I (Meridian) have only copied and customized his work on this build system.

-Many thanks also to Stoddard for helping with all aspects of the project.
+Many thanks also to Stoddard for helping with all aspects of the project (2019).

+Many thanks also to robmat for modernising the build system (2026).